tommilostny/camerabot/README.md

 ---

 ## Use case after fork
-Apartment monitor camera that reports via Telegram Bot to a few roommates (AllowedChatIDs).
+Apartment monitor camera that reports via Telegram Bot to a few roommates (``AllowedChatIDs``).

+This use case was enhanced by adding [gocron](https://github.com/go-co-op/gocron) scheduler, that sends a photo from the camera to all allowed Chat IDs every **30 minutes** using the ``/pic`` command handler.

 ![Apartment monitor](img/5782978610443958432_121.jpg)

 ---